What to Know When Remodeling a Philadelphia Rowhouse

 Not every Philly rowhouse is a historically designated structure.
-However, thousands of them are!
+However, thousands of them are.
 If yours is one, you’ll need to seek authorization and go through a separate approval process with the Philadelphia Historic Commission.

 Check the Philadelphia Register of Historic Places to see if your home is designated as historic.

-4 tips for renovating a Philly rowhouse
+4 tips for remodeling a Philadelphia rowhouse

 - Be ready for costlier materials